-

 Our building is fully accessible to the physically challenged with meeting rooms and the social hall frequently the site of programs and events in the larger Jewish community.

 Temple Solel is a warm, friendly and nurturing congregation that we are proud to call home.
 We offer worship services, programming, social functions and volunteer opportunities for all age groups.
-Come
+Come and explore the possibilities.

 -